 Using a credit card that belongs solely to someone who has died is fraud — even if the person using the card was an authorized user or had permission to use the card before the cardholder died.
 “A user may be liable for the new charges and old debt in this situation,” Lesavich says.

-If someone is an authorized user on a card belonging to a spouse who dies, in most states, the survivor is not liable for the debt.
+In most states, if someone is an authorized user on a card belonging to a spouse who dies, the survivor is not liable for the debt.
 In community property states, though, creditors may pursue a surviving spouse.
 If the amount is significant and you’re not sure if the surviving spouse is required to pay, contact an estate attorney in your state.

 Make sure to shred all credit cards associated with the account and tell authorized users to do the same.
 If you think someone else has the account numbers for a credit card, tell them the account cannot be used.